Additional Resources

 For Clothing and Gear

 Commercially treated clothing and gear are available at many outdoor equipment stores in Colorado as well as online stores.
-Visit our Community Partners at Sawyer for Permethrin products.
-Additionally, Insect Shield offers savings on products ordered through our affiliate links as well as a mail-in program for commercial treatment of your own clothing and gear.
+Visit our Community Partners at Sawyer and Insect Shield for permethrin products, clothing and gear.
+Additionally, Insect Shield offers savings on products ordered through our affiliate link as well as a mail-in program for commercial treatment of your own clothing and gear.

 For the Skin